didix21/Marlin4AZOR/README.md

 ## Release

-"The stable release is AZOR 1.0 that you will find in Release branch"(Not Yet).
+"The stable release is AZOR 1.0 that you will find it in Release branch"(Not Yet).

 ## Recent Changes